phorton1/projects-ws2812bSwitchArray1/readme.md

 [![Previous Animation](images/anim.gif)](https://hackaday.io/page/6514-why-doesnt-someone-make-a-ws2812b-switch-array)

-In that example, and for other ws2812b libraries, like the Adafruit NeoPixel library, that send the bits to the LEDS synchronously (one by one via the CPU), an alternative approach can be used if interrupts are disabled, or if so desired for some other reason.
+In that example, and for other ws2812b libraries, like the FastLEd or Adafruit NeoPixel libraries, that send the bits to the LEDS synchronously (one by one via the CPU), an alternative approach can be used if interrupts are disabled, or if so desired for some other reason.